xin-huang/sstar/docs/userguide/score.md

 ### Settings

 By default, `sstar` assumes the reference allele is the ancestral allele and the alternative allele is the dervied allele.
 Users can use the argument `--anc-allele` with a BED format file (e.g. [test.anc.allele.bed](https://github.com/xin-huang/sstar/blob/main/tests/data/test.anc.allele.bed)) to define the ancestral allele for each variant.
 If `--anc-allele` is used, then variants without ancestral allele information will be removed.
 Besides, `sstar` uses a window size with 50,000 bp and step size with 10,000 bp for calculating S\* scores.
 Users can change these settings with the arguments `--win-len` and `--win-step`.
 Finally, users can use `--thread` to specifiy numbers of CPUs in order to speed up the calculation.
-If users do not specify numbers of CPUs, `sstar` will use all CPUs for calculating S\* scores.